Javascript is not enabled.

 Gregg Segal/Gallery Stock

-Youlandar Harris of Ruleville, Mississippi, was a retired police officer in her 50s who was looking for a new career opportunity.
+Youlandar Harris, a retired police officer in her 50s from Ruleville, Mississippi, was looking for a new career opportunity.
 She tried nursing but didn’t find it to be a good fit.
 Then she began looking into becoming a flight attendant — and her path became clear.

 “I have been enjoying life after 50 — going international, going to different states.
 I am loving it,” she says.

-If you’ve ever found yourself wanting to combine your love of travel with an exciting, demanding, people-oriented career, becoming a flight attendant might be just the ticket.
-While competition for flight attendant jobs is fierce, employment in the field is expected to grow at a rate of about 11 percent over the next decade, which is much faster than average, according to the Bureau of Labor Statistics.
-Flight attendants earned an average of $63,760 per year in 2022, the BLS says.
+If you’ve ever found yourself wanting to combine your love of travel with an exciting, demanding, people-oriented career, becoming a flight attendant might be just the ticket — especially if you’re becoming a flight attendant at 50.
+While competition for these jobs is fierce, employment in the field is expected to grow at about 9 percent from 2024 to 2034, which is much faster than average, according to the Bureau of Labor Statistics.
+The field averages about 19,800 job openings per year, driven largely by workers leaving for other careers or retirement.
+The average annual salary was $67,130 per year in 2024, the BLS says.

-“Not only are they able to provide stellar service to first-class passengers, but they can also easily relate to mothers with babies with them or teenagers that are being too loud,” Van Ort says.
-She adds that more-seasoned people are prime candidates for the rigors of flight attendant training now.
+“Not only are they able to provide stellar service to first-class passengers, but they can also easily relate to mothers with babies or teenagers that are being too loud,” Van Ort says.
+She adds that more-seasoned people are prime candidates for the rigors of flight attendant training.

 Deanna Castro, founder of Future Flight Attendant, a virtual coaching program for flight attendant candidates, agrees.
 “I always tell people, ‘There’s no expiration date on your dreams,’ ” she says.
 “I know people become flight attendants in their late 60s.
 There’s not an age limit.
 There’s no retirement age for [flight attendants].”

-If you’re interested in becoming a flight attendant after age 50, here are some basics you should know — and prepare for — as you dive into this competitive and exciting career.
+If you’re interested in becoming a flight attendant at age 50 or older, here are some basics you should know — and prepare for — as you dive into this competitive and exciting career.

 Mauricio Herrera, a flight attendant based in Miami, Florida, was 45 years old and had worked in information technology since the late 1990s.
 But the long days of sitting at his desk were taking a toll on his body, and he was looking for something new.
 When he and his wife took a road trip to the Delta Flight Museum during the pandemic, he had his aha moment.